ankerapp/anker-app/README.md

    websites that have extensions like `.ee`, `.bio`, `.site` etc. It can be done in few minutes and can easily make you some extra $$.
-6. You can use this template and make your favorite theme and sell it on Gumtree or something.
+6. You can use this template and make your favorite theme and sell it on Gumtree or similar apps.
 This however is not the motivation behind Anker but it certainly is a possibility.
 7. As developers we have our own domain names and can design better landing pages. it's always better to have `john.com/bio` than `linktr.ee/john` or